PNNL-CompBio/ion-mob-ms/docs/source/getting_started/HPC.rst

 First edit the sample.json file to include absolute paths to your current directory, then choose your run option:

 **Note**: SLURM options in IMD_hpc_in_background.sh will also have to be modified to allow it to run on your own account.

+**Note**: A **minumium of 4 cores is required**, and using more is highly recommended.
+This can be specified with the SLURM "-n" command.

 **Run Test Data on Current Node**